-Marriage and family relationships among Jews are much the same as other Americans.
-While Jewish families have fewer children, they are child-oriented, indulgent, and permissive.
-Although wives generally take on their husbands' surnames, Jewish identity is traced through the mothers.
+Marriage and family relationships among Israeli Jews are much the same as others in the United States.
+Although Israeli wives generally take on their husbands' surnames, Jewish identity is traced through the mother.
 That is, if one's mother is a Jew, then he is, according to Jewish law, Jewish.
-He or she is entitled to all the rights and privileges that status brings, including the right to immigrate to Israel and settle there as a citizen.

-The Jews have a wonderful understanding of their connection with the Abrahamic covenant.
+Jewish people have a wonderful understanding of their connection with the Abrahamic Covenant.
 However, they also have a history of rejecting Jesus Christ as Messiah, the one who has fulfilled that covenant.
-Pray that as the Gospel is shared, it will not be viewed as anti-Semitic, but rather as the fulfillment of what God promised humanity through Abraham centuries ago.
+They tend to view Christianity as the religion of their oppressors rather than the fulfillment of what God promised all of humanity through Abraham centuries ago.

-|People Name General||Jew, Israeli|
+|People Name General||Jewish, Israeli|

-|People Name in Country||Jew, Israeli|
+|People Name in Country||Jewish, Israeli, Sabra|

 |Progress Scale||1 ●|

-|GSEC||2 (per PeopleGroups.org)|
+|GSEC||1 (per PeopleGroups.org)|

-|Region||North America and Caribbean|
+|Region||America, North and Caribbean|

 |Persecution Rank||Not ranked|

-|Location in Country||New York City, Los Angeles Source: Ethnologue 2010|
+|Location in Country||New York City (Kew Gardens Hills), Los Angeles, Miami, San Francisco, Chicago Source: Ethnologue 2010|

 Primary Language: Hebrew